visshal14/video-chat-RTC/README.md

 # video-chat-RTC
 This is a simple project for peerjs.
-It a implementation of WEBRTC using peerjs, peerServer and socket.io.
+It's a implementation of WEBRTC using peerjs, peerServer and socket.io.
 Video as well as audio is sharing peer to peer.

 ## To run this project
 * Fork this project